 May contain errors — check source documents for definitive information.

-The Bailiffs (Warrants of Possession) Bill would set a maximum time limit for arranging a bailiff's appointment after a warrant of possession is issued.
-It would also allow alternative methods for carrying out possession warrants.
-The aim is to reduce delays in eviction cases and clarify enforcement options for households and landlords.
+This Bill would set a maximum time limit for when a bailiff’s appointment date for a warrant of possession must be granted.
+It would also allow alternative methods to carry out possession warrants and address related procedures.
+The aim is to make eviction enforcement clearer and more predictable for those involved.

 Generated 21 February 2026